Program OverviewPrinter Friendly

 - This School of Engineering Technology and Applied Science program will offer a practical approach to personal computer hardware and software installation, repair and maintenance.

-- You will also be introduced to local and remote computer communication systems.
+- Students will also be introduced to local and remote computer communication systems.

-- In the Computer Repair and Maintenance program you will have the opportunity to work with a wide range of high-tech equipment.
+- In the Computer Repair and Maintenance program, students will have the opportunity to work with a wide range of high-tech equipment.

-- As a graduate, you will be positioned to pursue industry’s A+ Certification and Network+ program.
+- Once you complete the program, you will be positioned to pursue industry's A+ Certification and Network+ program.

-Once you graduate, you may be eligible to transfer into the second year of the Computer Systems Technician or Technology - Networking programs.
+Once students graduate, they may be eligible to transfer into the second year of the Computer Systems Technician or Technology - Networking programs.